MaZderMind/gst-plugin-ebur128/README.md

   Passes audio, emitting Events for ebur128 loudness (similar to the level-Elemenr)

 * ebur128display:
-  Visualizes EBU-R Levels over a period of time as a comfigurable Video-Stream
+  Visualizes EBU-R Levels over a period of time as a configurable Video-Stream

 ## License